JohanBinst/aws-certification/ccp/notes.md

 - [Managed Services](https://aws.amazon.com/managed-services/) - Managed Services for AWS
 - AMS Team operates AWS on your behalf, providing a secure and compliant AWS Landing Zone, a proven enterprise operating model, on-going cost optimization, and day-to-day infrastructure management
 - exam keywords: managed services, secure, compliant

+## to know
+Handful of services that are considered global services such as IAM, STS Route 53, CloudFront, and WAF.